What is a Declaration of Parentage?

 - The Declaration of Parentage declares who the child’s parents are.
 This can then be presented to the General Register Office and they have discretion about whether the father should be named on the birth certificate of the child.

 - Even though the true father’s name has been included on the birth certificate as a result of a Declaration of Parentage, this does not automatically grant parental responsibility to the father.
 He should enter into a Parental Responsibility Agreement with the other people who have parental responsibility.
-Alternatively, he can make a Parental Responsibility Order application to the court to grant him parental responsibility.
+Alternatively, the parent can make a Parental Responsibility Order application to the court to grant him parental responsibility (declaration of parentage form).
 You can find more information in our article on Parental Responsibility.

 - A Declaration of Parentage could help improve relations between two parents who have separated.
 It is formal recognition of the fact that the child in question has two parents and they both have a role and responsibilities to promote the child’s welfare.